David Siddons – fintech copywriter

 What makes a case study land?

-This isn’t storytelling for its own sake.
-You’re building reassurance, minus the gloss.
+You're building reassurance, minus the gloss.

 4. The explainer that earns its keep